Outward Bound: International expansion

+Outward Bound International

-Outward Bound International was founded as a non-profit organisation in 2004 to license the use of the brand name "Outward Bound" and to provide support for the international network of schools.
-Today there are organisations, called schools, in more than 35 countries with 250 wilderness and urban locations around the world which are attended by more than 250,000 students each year.
+Outward Bound International was founded as a non-profit organisation in 2004 to license the use of the brand name "Outward Bound" and to provide support for the international network of Schools.
+Separate organisations operate individual schools in each country.

+Today, there are Schools in 34 countries with 250 wilderness and urban locations around the world which are attended by more than 150,000 students each year.
 Separate organisations operate the schools in each of the countries in which Outward Bound operates.
-In 2025 Outward Bound has licensees operating 37 schools in 34 countries across 6 continents.

-Since its founding in the middle of the last century, Outward Bound has encouraged individuals to test their physical and emotional limits in challenging outdoor adventure programs.
-The experiences are a means of building inner strength and a heightened awareness of human interdependence.
 Outward Bound's compass rose emblem serves as the logo for almost all the schools around the world.

+From 2022 to 2025, Outward Bound International, in collaboration with researchers from Pennsylvania State University, the University of Utah, and Clemson University and supported by the John Templeton Foundation, undertook a project exploring how Outward Bound programs cultivate character strengths across diverse cultural and geographic contexts.
+Drawing on case studies from Outward Bound schools in 11 countries, the project identified five key aspects of programs (educational philosophy, authentic adventure, service, educational models, and instructor behaviors) that develop three aspects of character (moral, performance, and civic) while also documenting how these practices are adapted locally throughout the international network.

 Blue Peter nautical flag

 The Blue Peter nautical flag indicates that a vessel is "outward bound".
-Outward Bound schools use and raise this flag to symbolise the journey starting for OB students at the start of a programme.
+OB schools use this flag to symbolise the journey undertaken by its students.

 The name Outward Bound derives from a nautical expression that refers to the moment a ship leaves the harbour.
 This is signified by Outward Bound's use of the nautical flag, the Blue Peter (a white square inside a blue square).

+Motto

 JF Fuller adapted the Outward Bound motto, "To Serve, To Strive and not To Yield," from the poem "Ulysses" by Alfred Lord Tennyson: